Code-Institute-Submissions/MS1-tartan-taps/README.md

 ### Testing Frequent User Goals
 1. #### As a Frequent User, I want to see what beers are available and compare them against my delivery.
+    - The beers page will show all the beers that the company offers.
+A brief description of each beer can be seen on the image content overlay.
+Descriptions have been taken from the individual breweries and edited to suit the needs of the project.
+[View here](assets/testing/frequent-user/beer-overlay.png)
+    - Due to the scope of the project it has been decided that it is not necessary to show any beers which may not be in stock.

 2. #### As a Frequent User, I want to find information about the breweries, from where the beers came.
+    - A brief description / history of the brewery can be located on the breweries page, which has been split into four sections for different regions in Scotland.
+A link to each brewery can be found on the brewery cards which will open in a new tab.
+[View here](assets/testing/frequent-user/brewery-cards.png)
+    - A brewery logo thumbnail image appears on the image content overlay of the beers, to identify which brewery the beer is from.
+[View here](assets/testing/frequent-user/brewery-logo.png)

 3. #### As a Frequent User, I want to be able to cancel / pause my subscription at any point.
+    - I have addressed this in the FAQ's section on the contact us page, with a dropdown response explaining how this is achieved.
+[View here](assets/testing/frequent-user/cancel.png)

-4. #### As a Frequent User, I want to be able to change the amount of beers I order each month.
+4. #### As a Frequent User, I want to be able to change the amount of beers I order each month, and when I receive them.
+    - At this stage this is addressed in the FAQ's section on the contact us page.
+[View here.](assets/testing/frequent-user/edit-order.png) In further releases I would create an page / modal that would allow the user to edit their order online.

 ## Full Testing